Theatre

 - BiMoo Chinese Theatre Club

-Careers that often interest Theatre majors include:
+Careers that often interest Theatre majors, and fields our graduates work in, include:

 - Actor/Actress